MIT-LCP/physionet-build/deploy/README.md

 There is some data stored in the Amazon Open Data platform.
 That is managed by a doing a POST request to a REST API.

-The following variables should be added to the enviroment file:
+The following variables should be added to the environment file:
 ```
 AWS_KEY=string1
 AWS_KEY2=string2